 In my sculptural paintings, dense layering and physical manipulation of surface suggest flesh, skin, and organs.
 Bodily details have a potential to create an empathetic response, a pull resulting from pareidolia: the recognition of the familiar when it isn't actually present.
 My work teeters between repulsion and attraction, disgust and seduction.
 Color references flesh, toxicity, and decomposition.
 From behind a guise of quiet invitation, deformities emerge, and shifts occur.
 When so-called abnormalities are found within the human form, self-reflection is imminent.
 If perception is stitched together from countless bits of information and experience, I aim to pull the stitches, and reconfigure the pieces.

-Most recently, Mack has been working as co-founder, education consultant, and grant writer for Miss Anthology, an organization supporting racially and economically diverse female and genderqueer youth comic artists through free hands-on workshops, as well as online and print publication.
-Miss Anthology has been awarded a 2017 c3:initiative Residency, a Grant from the Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts, and additional sponsorship from the Multnomah County Public Library, Blick, SCRAP: the School and Community Reuse Action Project, and Artist and Craftsman Supply.
+In addition to teaching, writing, and making, Mack is a co-founder, education consultant, and grant writer for Miss Anthology, an organization supporting racially and economically diverse female and genderqueer youth comic artists through free hands-on workshops, as well as online and print publication.
+Miss Anthology has been awarded a 2017 c3:initiative Residency, a Grant from the Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts, and additional sponsorship from Portland Community College, Marrow, Blick, SCRAP: the School and Community Reuse Action Project, and Artist and Craftsman Supply.